robotology/iit-ibm/examples/speech_recognition/README.md

 ### Setup

-Before writing application specific code, we need to first setup `yarp` js object in the browser.
+Before writing application specific code, we need to first setup the `yarp` javascript object in the browser.
 To do so, we will need to load the `socket.io` and `yarp.js` libraries (both served by the yarp.js server we run from [here](examples)) and then initialize the `yarp` object with the `io` websocket.
 ```html
 <html>
   <head>